-The proposed onshore cable corridor is approximately 2.2 km in length (a further 2 km of cable route are inside Sangachal Terminal boundary and outside the scope of this ESIA).
+The proposed onshore cable corridor is approximately 4.2 km in length (2 km of which are inside Sangachal Terminal boundary).
 It is anticipated that a Right of Way (RoW) of approximately 20 m in width will be established (and up to 30 m in width at road, rail crossings, etc).
 During clearance works the vegetation and surface soil will be removed and stored for later reinstatement of the corridor, in order to maintain the environmental characteristics of the area.

 The proposed onshore cable route will pass through predominantly desert / semi-desert habitat and along the eastern fringes of the wetland area south of the Terminal.
-The cable installation works will require the removal of vegetation and surface soil from an area of approximately 0.07 km2.
+The cable installation works will require the removal of vegetation and surface soil from an area of approximately 0.07 km.
 The impact will be temporary as it is planned to reinstate the area affected along the route to its pre-construction condition.